JoshuaRio/ITM352_F20_repo/README.md

 # hello-world
-Test for ITM 352
 Hi!
 I'm Josh Rio!
+I am a sophomore planning on majoring in Management Information systems, Finance, and Accounting.